Coronavirus: Three more deaths reported in North

 Three more people have died in Northern Ireland as a result of the coronavirus emergency bringing the total number of fatalities to 13, the North’s Public Health Agency said on Friday afternoon.

-The agency added that testing has resulted in 34 new positive cases, bringing the total number of confirmed cases in Northern Ireland to 275.
+The agency added that testing had resulted in 34 new positive cases, bringing the total number of confirmed cases in Northern Ireland to 275.

 Meanwhile, DUP First Minister Arlene Foster said businesses which could put social distancing in place could remain open.